CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-collection-unsubscribe.md

 ## PHP example

 The following PHP script demonstrates how to use the method.
 In this example, when somebody unsubscribes, the field ‘newsletter’ is set to ‘no’.
+Now you can create a [newsletter selection](./create-a-mailing-list) to make sure your unsubscribers don't receive any more email.

 ```php
 // dependencies